Current volunteering opportunities

 Our library staff will contact you shortly to discuss your application and answer any questions you may have.

-Some volunteer roles require a CRB check to ensure the protection of vulnerable residents.
+Some volunteer roles require a Disclosure and Barring Service (DBS) check formally known as (CRB) to ensure the protection of vulnerable residents.
 We will advise you how this process is carried out if necessary.

 Any local opportunities will also be advertised in your nearest library.